Applications now being Accepted for John Tyler Community College Foundation Scholarships

 - Have in-state tuition status.

-Additional information about the JTCC Foundation scholarship program, including details about the application process and a link to the online application may be found at www.jtcc.edu/scholarships.
+Additional details about the program, including a link to the scholarship application may be found at www.jtcc.edu/scholarships.
+Completed scholarship applications must be submitted by April 15, 2022.

 The JTCC Foundation secures resources that provide scholarships for students; fund academic programs, student support services, capital projects, and renovations to modernize classrooms and labs; and stimulate innovation within the college faculty and staff.
 This work ensures the college continues its pledge of providing academic excellence to students while expanding the services it offers to meet the community’s workforce requirements.
 Since most of the College’s graduates live and work in the area, gifts to the Foundation are an investment in both students and the community.

-John Tyler Community College offers more than 75 majors that provide pathways to careers in high-demand fields; transfer opportunities to four-year colleges and universities; and industry credentials and licensures.
-The college, with campuses in Chester and Midlothian, online classes, and off-campus classrooms, served more than 14,000 students during the 2018-19 academic year.
-It also assisted more than 7,000 learners through its workforce development division, Community College Workforce Alliance, a partnership between Tyler and Reynolds community colleges.
+John Tyler Community College, which is becoming Brightpoint Community College on July 1, 2022, offers more than 75 majors that provide pathways to careers in high-demand fields; transfer opportunities to four-year colleges and universities; and industry credentials and licensures.
+The college, with campuses in Chester and Midlothian, online classes, and off-campus classrooms, served more than 12,790 students during the 2020-21 academic year.
+It also assisted approximately 5,700 learners, including more than 2,700 job seekers, through its workforce development division, Community College Workforce Alliance, a partnership between Tyler and Reynolds community colleges.